hoavt/dev/docs/workflow.rst

 **Step 4 : Cleaning up branch**

-    After your code get reviewed and approved.
-It will be merged to the offical repository, so you have to make a `Git Branch Cleaning Up`_ to clean up your local and get ready for the next issue.
+    After your code gets reviewed and approved.
+It will be merged to the official repository, so you have to make a `Git Branch Cleaning Up`_ to clean up your local and get ready for the next issue.